Kalimpong Ex-Army Man Tricked Into Joining the Russian Army

 Read More:

 "I'm doing everything in my power to draw the authorities' attention to this matter.
 Hopefully, the government will take action," she uttered.
-The two young daughters of the couple.
+The couple's two young daughters.

 "I have contacted the highest office in our country, our External Affairs department, the Indian Embassy in Russia, and all other pertinent authorities.
 I'm doing everything in my power to ensure his safe return to his family.
 I really hope that we can pull this off," Bista stated in the statement.